 Other nutrients are equally important for gaining muscle mass.
 In addition, workouts play a crucial role in building muscles; thus, wrestlers must have workouts as a necessary part of their training routines.
-To supplement diet and exercise, wrestlers can consider adding some great steroids, like sustanon 300 , to their training program, as they are known for promoting more muscle mass faster, and for facilitating quicker recovery after an intense training.
+To supplement diet and exercise, wrestlers can consider adding list of legal steroids, like sustanon 300 , to their training program, as they are known for promoting more muscle mass faster, and for facilitating quicker recovery after an intense training.

 The following are some tips that athletes—more so those in professional wrestling—can employ to increase their muscle mass: